 NEW DELHI: The Delhi government’s transport department has issued a notification banning the entry of heavy and medium goods vehicles in Delhi for three nights.
 The ban will be in effect from 11pm on Thursday till 11pm on November 11.

-TRACK THE AIR POLLUTION IN YOUR CITYThe notification has been issued to comply with the November 6 direction of the Environment Pollution (Prevention & Control) Authority on the issue.
+The notification has been issued to comply with the November 6 direction of the Environment Pollution (Prevention & Control) Authority on the issue.

 The ban on entry of trucks in Delhi is prescribed under the Graded Response Action Plan (GRAP) when air quality reaches severe or emergency levels.